-There are a number of different ways of investing responsibly, however the current funds offered to you use either or a combination of both:
+There are a number of different ways of investing responsibly and the current funds available to you use one or more of these:

-Exclusion: not investing in companies that do not meet certain criteria, such as those that derive a lot of income from fossil fuels, produce single-use plastics, manufacture controversial weapons or use child labour.
-This is also sometimes referred to as screening.
+Exclusion: not investing in companies that do not meet certain criteria, for example, those who rely on income from fossil fuels, produce single-use plastics, manufacture controversial weapons or use child labour.

-Stewardship: voting and engaging with companies to try and improve their ESG ratings and/or develop more sustainable practices.
+Stewardship: is voting and engaging with companies with the aim of encouraging them to develop and improve their approach to ESG practices so they perform better in the long run.